18F/methods/_pages/decide/user-scenarios.md

 ## What it is

-A method for telling a conceptual story about a user's interaction with your website, focusing on the what, how and why.
+A method for telling a conceptual story about a user's interaction with your website or service, focusing on the what, how and why.

 ## Reasons to use it